thgrund/tidal-looper/overdub/README.md

 ## How to use it

-This looper differs from the basic looper type in that all samples are appended to a sample name, so you can access it with the n function.
+This looper differs from the basic looper type in that all samples are appended to a named sample bank, so you can access it with the n function.

 The simplest form of recording is: